10usr/container_workshop/lab1.md

 ...
 ```
 One minute later, figlet is installed!
+So lets test figlet
 ```
  # figlet hello
      _          _ _